arpitbbhayani/articles/blogs/isolation-forest.md

     # construct the decision tree from the sample
     tree = construct_tree(X_sample, 0, max_height)

-    # add tree to the forest
+    # add the tree to the forest
     forest.append(tree)

   return forest